TeachmanLab/MT-Data-TETOffensiveStudy/README.md

 At the top of each R script, restart R (CTRL+SHIFT+F10 on Windows) and set your working directory to the parent folder (CTRL+SHIFT+H).

-TODO: Something seems wrong with comments next to "4_clean_data.R" in code chunk below

 ```
 .
 ├── ...